cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

 # Career

-I did a PhD in Computer Science in the Department of [Software and Computer Systems (SCS)](https://www.kth.se/scs/software-engineering) at [KTH Royal Institute of Technology](https://kth.se), supervised by [Benoit Baudry](https://www.kth.se/profile/baudry) and [Martin Monperrus](https://www.monperrus.net/martin/) (graduated in 2023).[^4]
+I'd a PhD in Computer Science in the Department of [Software and Computer Systems](https://www.kth.se/scs/software-engineering) at [KTH Royal Institute of Technology](https://kth.se), supervised by [Benoit Baudry](https://www.kth.se/profile/baudry) and [Martin Monperrus](https://www.monperrus.net/martin/) (I graduated in 2023).[^4]

 My PhD was about software debloating,[^1] check out my [thesis](https://www.cesarsotovalero.net/files/thesis/cesar-fulltext.pdf) and [public defense](https://youtu.be/Ub684G_aM5Q?si=5Ow61XFEGmtP9ZZw).

-Besides my PhD topic, I do knowledge-seeking software engineering research, e.g., by extracting useful information from data stored in software repositories.[^2]
+Besides my PhD topic, I do knowledge-seeking software engineering research.
-In particular, I'm interested in measuring the impact and pervasiveness of software bloat across large-scale software ecosystems.
+For example, by extracting useful information from data stored in software repositories.[^2] I'm particularly interested in measuring the impact and pervasiveness of software bloat across large-scale software ecosystems.

 I'm keen to perform research on software technology which:

 1. Provide **actionable insights** to researchers and practitioners about how modern software is currently being developed and maintained.
-2. Provide **practical tools** for developers to improve software quality.
+2. Produce **practical tools** for developers to improve software quality.
+3. Disrupt the **status quo** of software engineering methodologies or practices.

-I'm always open to doing cool research through collaborative endeavours.
+I'm always open to work with researchers and supervise students in these areas.
 If you are interested in collaborating with me, have a look at my list of [research topics](./collaborations.html).

 {% badge https://stackoverflow.com/users/flair/10480869.png with=200 https://stackoverflow.com/users/10480869/cesarsotovalero %}